 Each eligible voter shall be entitled to cast as many unit votes as there are members of the Committee on Appointment, Promotion and Tenure to be elected, and to distribute these votes among the several nominees in any way, except that no more than half of these votes may be cast for any single nominee.

 In the primary election, each nominee shall be declared elected in order of decreasing number of votes received until all positions have been filled.

+A maximum of two members of the twelve-member Appointment, Promotion, and Tenure Committee may be non-tenure track faculty who have been successfully promoted.

 The term for all faculty senate members and officers shall extend from July 1 to June 30.

-III.
-Vacancy in the office of Faculty Vice Chair
+IV.
+Vacancy in the office of Senate Vice Chair-Elect

 Should the office of Faculty Vice Chair become vacant during the term of office, a new Faculty Vice Chair shall be elected for the unexpired term by the Faculty Senate.
 In such election, no one shall be declared elected until they have received at least twenty-four votes.

-IV.
-Election of faculty representatives on the Campus Council
+V. Election of faculty representatives on the Campus Council

 At the Faculty Senate’s first meeting of each academic year, the Senate shall elect 16 senators from among its voting members (other than its Chair and Vice Chair) to be faculty representatives on the Campus Council.
 The Senate shall be governed by the following procedures for the election of these senators: